 Being mindful of your horse’s body language is going to make this process easier.
 Your horse will let you know if they are frightened, bored, or comfortable.
 You’ll want your horse to have their poll about level with their withers; this is typically a good sign that they are relaxed, but still paying attention to you.
 Pay close attention to your horse’s ears as well, as they will tell you a lot.
 With consistency, you’ll be surprised how subtle your cues can be and your horse still responds accordingly.
 With every training tool out there, you’ll want to make sure you are using the round pen correctly, so you don’t hurt your horse.
 If you would like to learn more about round pen training, contact a reputable trainer in your area.

 Before you go out and buy a round pen, there are some important factors that you’ll want to take into account.
 First, remember safety matters.
 Safety is a huge factor that should carry some weight in your buying decision.
 Round pens come in a variety of different attachment systems, and panel shapes.
-There are many different attachment systems.
 Chain attachment panels are used more commonly for cattle enclosures, as they allow for 3-4 panels to be attached at one point.
 Chain attachments do not provide a lot of stability.
 An ‘I pin’ or ‘drop pin’ is a popular attachment in the light, economy style panels.
 It provides for an easy set-up and tear down, but a horse could easily get caught on the pin itself.
 Then, there is a ‘J Hook’ attachment.
 It provides a safer connection than the drop pin, but still poses a risk of a horse getting a halter or something caught on the pin.
 A ‘rodeo latch’ is the safest type of attachment that you can get.
 Rodeo latches have no sharp edges, allowing for a smaller gap between panels – creating a safer environment for a horse to get a halter or something stuck on.
 The connection is still very simple, but is strong enough for even the heaviest of panels.
 Most manufacturers put the rodeo latch on their best panels.

 Now, let’s talk panel shape.
 There are two main shapes, rounded corner panels and squared corner panels.
 Rounded corner panels, or corral panels, aren’t recommended for horses.
 This is because when two corral panels are placed together, it creates a V where a hoof or even tack can get easily caught.
 The squared edged panels are what we call “horse safe” panels.
 This is because the panels, when placed together, are close together at the top to help prevent a horse, or tack, getting caught between the panels.